Κ-opioid receptor: Subtypes

 Based on receptor binding studies, three variants of the KOR: κ_{1}, κ_{2}, and κ_{3} have been characterized via radioligand binding and regional CNS mapping.
-However, only one encoding cDNA has been cloned., hence these subtypes likely arise from interactions of the KOR protein with other membrane-associated proteins rather than gene duplication.
+However, only one encoding cDNA has been cloned, hence these subtypes likely arise from interactions of the KOR protein with other membrane-associated proteins rather than gene duplication.
 Historically the understanding that KORs are encoded by a single gene reopened the question of how one receptor system could be involved in such a multiplicity of interactions and disparate profiles.

 Function

 General

 KOR agonism seems to functionally oppose multiple effects mediated by μ-opioid receptors (MOR) and δ-opioid receptors (DOR), including analgesia, tolerance, euphoria, and memory regulation.
 Activation of KOR by dynorphins during stress exposure has been shown to induce dysphoria, aversion, and negative affective states in both human and non-human subject.
 This contrasts with activation of MOR, which is associated with mood elevation and producing hedonic effects.
 Consequently, the KOR system has traditionally been conceptualized as mediating anti-reward processes and negative reinforcement, representing a functional counterpart to MOR in terms of behavioral and affective outcomes.
-However, recent research highlights a more nuanced role for KOR signaling, implicating it in a spectrum of complex behaviors and neural processes that extend beyond a strictly dichotomous and unidemensional frameworks, including functions independent of hedonic tone within reward processing.
+However, recent research highlights a more nuanced role for KOR signaling, implicating it in a spectrum of complex behaviors and neural processes that extend beyond a strictly dichotomous and unidimensional frameworks, including functions independent of hedonic tone within reward processing.

 Centrally active KOR agonists have distinct, atypical dissociative hallucinogenic effects, as exemplified by salvinorin A (the active constituent in Salvia divinorum).
-The experiences include: dissociation, incapacitation, psychotomimesis, profound alterations in interoception, somatic sensations, visual and auditory hallucinations, synesthesia (particularly visual-proprioceptive binding), sedation, anelgesia, anti-inflammation, neuroprotection, memory impairment, anti-addiction, aversion, dysphoria, anxiogeny, both antidepressant and depressogenic effect.
+The experiences include: dissociation, incapacitation, psychotomimesis, profound alterations in interoception, somatic sensations, visual and auditory hallucinations, synesthesia (particularly visual-proprioceptive binding), sedation, analgesia, anti-inflammation, neuroprotection, memory impairment, anti-addiction, aversion, dysphoria, anxiogeny, both antidepressant and depressogenic effect.